David-OConnor/stm32-hal/README.md

 Motivation: Use STM32s in real-world hardware projects.
 Be able to switch MCUs with minimal code change.
 Prioritize getting hardware working with a reasonable feature set.
 As of this library's creation, this is not feasible with existing HAL crates due to lack of maintainer time, and differing priorities.
+When the `stm32fyxx` ecosystem is viewed as a whole, there's a lot of DRY.

 If using concurrently with another hal, you need to instantiate a set of MCU peripherals for each.
 Ie: